awakenine/PhotoPhone/README.md

 ```
 convert -distort DePolar 0 -distort DePolar 0 qrpolarcode.png qr.png
 ```
-And then flatten to scan with qr-scanner
+And then flatten the png to scan with qr-scanner
 ```
 convert -flatten qr.png qr.jpg
 ```